 Because of the complex control mechanisms for the electricity grid these load peaks need to be continually supplied with existing conventional power plants.
 Existing steam turbines are ideally suited for these load gradients, however large steam generators are too slow to follow the demand curve (± 10-15 GW within 2 hours) because of their high thermal masses and material considerations.
 Accordingly, electricity prices rise considerably during of times of high load gradients.

-High temperature heat storage could present a solution to this challenge because of their ability to supply high pressure steam dynamically to steam lines of existing thermal power plants.
-Therefore, only the steam turbine receives additional steam and can achieve large load gradients within minutes.
+High temperature heat storage could present a solution to this challenge because of its ability to supply high pressure steam dynamically to steam lines of existing thermal power plants or even as a stand-alone storage steam power plant.
+The additional steam from the storage can generate large load gradients within minutes.
 Heat and Power Plant Sandreuth (Nürnberg) is taken as example for the technical investigation and evaluation of steam injection at different temperature and pressure levels to achieve significant load increase in short time.